-The Camellia Inn, a Sonoma County Bed and Breakfast, is a peaceful place for your next visit to California’s wine country.
-Set in the quiet charm of Healdsburg, our Sonoma County Bed and Breakfast features nine rooms that are beautifully appointed to make your stay comfortable and welcoming.
-You’ll love our eclectic blend of antique furnishing.
+The Camellia Inn, a Sonoma Bed and Breakfast, is a peaceful place for your next visit to California’s wine country.
+Set in the quiet charm of Healdsburg, our Sonoma County inn features an eclectic blend of antique furnishing.
 At the Camellia Inn, your comfort is our priority.
 You’ll spend your days experiencing the beauty of Sonoma County, from wine tasting to hiking and golfing, you can relax comfortably when you return to the inn.
 Stroll the grounds and admire the 50 varieties of camellia plants that give the inn its name.
-Enjoy the villa-style swimming pool, or retire to your room and check the news on the iPad we’ve put there for you to use (we were the first Sonoma County Bed and Breakfast to offer this).
-High-quality mattresses and luxurious linens and duvets snuggle you in for a good night’s sleep, and when you awake, a sumptuous inn-prepared breakfast waits for you!
+Enjoy the villa-style swimming pool, or retire to your room to relax.
+Breakfast each morning is a seasonal selection of farmers market fresh egg dishes, fruits and bounty from the same earth that thrilled famed horticulturist Luther Burbank and still inspires Sonoma County winemakers.

 Energy Conservation & Sustainability Our Way of Life

 At the inn we’re committed to energy conservation and sustainability and have been for as long as we’ve been in business.
-We’ve had solar water preheaters and a solar pool heater for more than 20 years.
+We’ve had solar water pre-heaters and a solar pool heater for more than 20 years.
 We use liquid soap in our rooms.
 We’ve recycled and composted for years.
 Our linens are 100% eco-friendly and recyclable.